jrebecchi/REST-Authentification-Service/README.md

 # REST-Authentification-Backend
-A REST authentification back-end to create, manage, authenticate, users with JsonWebToken
+A REST back-end to create, manage, authenticate, users with JsonWebToken